 - Sign up for a low or no-fee account ‐ Sign up for a low or no-fee account if you only have a few transactions each month.
-Use the FCAC’s online Account Selector Tool to see if one of these accounts might meet your needs.
+Use the FCAC’s online Account Comparison Tool to see if one of these accounts might meet your needs.
 Check whether your account package is still suited to your needs ‐ If you use more than the number of transactions allowed by your current plan, you may be paying per transaction charges over and above your monthly package cost.
 A different service fee plan that might appear to cost a bit more each month might save you in the long run by eliminating extra per-transaction charges.

 - Check whether your account package is still suited to your needs ‐ If you use more than the number of transactions allowed by your current plan, you may be paying per transaction charges over and above your monthly package cost.
 A different service fee plan that might appear to cost a bit more each month might save you in the long run by eliminating extra per-transaction charges.

 - Shop around ‐ Shop around for a banking package with lower or no fees.
-It’s easy to compare the banking packages available using the online interactive Account Selector Tool available from the FCAC website.
+It’s easy to compare the banking packages available using the online interactive Account Comparison Tool available from the FCAC website.
 The tool compares close to 100 different account packages from more than 20 financial institutions, so there is plenty of choice.
 It pays to shop around.

 - Consider overdraft protection ‐ Do you frequently write a cheque that bounces and pay NSF (i.e. not sufficient funds) charges?
 If so, you might want to consider applying for overdraft protection.
 The small monthly charge might turn out to be less than you are paying in NSF charges.
 And some financial institutions levy the overdraft charge only in months when you actually use the overdraft, so there could be additional savings there.
 Ask your bank or shop around to find an arrangement that works for you.

 Remember, in Canada’s competitive marketplace, you have a great deal of control over the service fees that you pay.
-Talk to your bank, look at your banking habits, and compare account packages and services using the FCAC’s online Account Selector Tool.
+Talk to your bank, look at your banking habits, and compare account packages and services using the FCAC’s online Account Comparison Tool.
 You may be able to reduce your banking service fees.